===========================================================================

 Maintaining sgfxi

 What can I say?
-Maintaining this script is a lot of work, ongoing, the driver vs kernel environment is constantly changing and evolving, and new drivers with new issues are constantly appearing.
+Maintaining sgfxi is a lot of work, ongoing, the driver vs kernel environment is constantly changing and evolving, and new drivers with new issues are constantly appearing.
 If you like and appreciate the work that is required to keep sgfxi up to date, and to keep the driver install process reasonably pain free and simple, please consider making a donation.
 Every bit helps.

 Bugs and Problems